 ENDING TIME AND PLACE

-"The Big Day."
-Today's Indian Trail Ridge section of the Colorado Trail presents the most challenging terrain we've seen so far.
+”The Big Day.”
+Today’s Indian Trail Ridge section of the Colorado Trail presents the most challenging terrain we’ve seen so far.
 The ridge itself is a section of trail that runs above treeline at 12,000 feet for nearly four miles.
 It is an outstanding alpine trail, truly unique in the world of mountain biking.
-This day in whole is alpine in character with both smooth and rocky descents, long climbs, short hike-a-bikes and outstanding 360-degree views of mountains stretching to the horizons.
+Thie entire day is alpine in character with both smooth and rocky descents, long climbs, short hike-a-bikes and outstanding 360-degree views of mountains stretching to the horizons.
 This is an unforgettable day spent on your bike.
 Our camp tonight is on Kennebec Pass in the La Plata Mountains at 11,600 feet.
-TOTAL MILEAGE - 17 miles
+TOTAL MILEAGE: 17 miles

 Today is the reward for all the climbing of the past four days.
-We'll follow the Colorado Trail 26 miles to Durango, which sits at 6,800 feet.
-Since it is never "all downhill", there is a 1,200 foot climb mid-day.
-Adding this together will show that we descend 6,000 feet in total, over a vertical mile!
+We’ll follow the Colorado Trail 26 miles to Durango.
+Although we have a 1200 foot climb midday, our cumulative vertical descent is 6000 feet total!
 The day starts with a stellar descent of 3,500 feet, which winds back and forth in the creek drainages of the La Plata Mountains.
-At the base we'll cross Junction Creek and begin our climb that takes about 1-1/2 hours before topping out on Wild Oat Mesa.
+At the base we’ll cross Junction Creek and begin our climb that takes about 1-1/2 hours before topping out on Wild Oat Mesa.
 Continuing down another 2,500 feet the Colorado Trail eventually ends our journey as we ride triumphantly into Durango.
-TOTAL MILEAGE - 26 miles
+TOTAL MILEAGE: 26 miles

 Riding Surface: Singletrack on clay, packed sediment, some rocky sections, pine needles, smooth dirt and short sections of county roads and asphalt.